National Maritime Museum of the Gulf of Mexico: History

-The construction of GulfQuest began during Sam Jones' tenure as Mobile's Mayor.
+The construction of the museum began during Sam Jones' tenure as Mobile's Mayor.
 Construction ran from 2010 through 2015 with installation of the museum's exhibits completed in the summer of 2015.

 The museum closed temporarily to the general public in November 2016.
 The decision to close the museum was made by Mobile Mayor Sandy Stimpson, who wanted the non-profit board to assume an advisory role (rather than direct management of the museum).
-With staffing provided by the city, GulfQuest reopened in February 2017.
+With staffing provided by the city, the museum reopened in February 2017.
+Karen Poth is the Museum's current Executive Director.
+She is the fourth Executive Director to hold this role since the Museum's opening in 2016.